fullstackhero/docs/content/en/blazor-webassembly-boilerplate/general/overview.md

 ---
 title: "Overview"
-description: ".NET WebAPI Boilerplate Template built with .NET 6.0.
+description: "Built with .NET 6.0 and the goodness of MudBlazor Component Library.
 Incorporates the most essential Packages your projects will ever need.
 Follows Clean Architecture Principles."
-lead: ".NET WebAPI Boilerplate Template built with .NET 6.0.
+lead: "Built with .NET 6.0 and the goodness of MudBlazor Component Library.
 Incorporates the most essential Packages your projects will ever need.
 Follows Clean Architecture Principles."
 date: 2021-08-24T11:40:05+05:30
-lastmod: 2021-10-26T08:03:38+05:30
+lastmod: 2022-02-26T20:18:26+05:30
 draft: false
 images: []
 menu: